GabrielTrettel/Portran/README.md

  * real: Float numbers, like `1.0`, `3.4`, etc
  * char: Character, With single quote marks, like `'k'`
  * text: String, with double quote marks, like "Hello"
- * booleano: Bool type, With values = to V, F, Verdaderio ou Falso
+ * booleano: Bool type, With values equal to V, F, Verdaderio ou Falso

  All primitives have a literals